Code: The Hidden Language of Computer Hardware and Software

 Petzold then explains Von Neumann architecture and from there moves into topics which most software developers will be familiar with – high-level programming languages, object-oriented programming languages, and “The Graphical Revolution”.

-In my opinion, Code: The Hidden Language of Computer Hardware and Software is a unique book with a conversational tone that leads a general audience of readers through a mix of expository writing, imaginative fictional scenarios, and history, to learn about the inner workings of computer hardware and software.
+In my opinion, is a unique book with a conversational tone that leads a general audience of readers through a mix of expository writing, imaginative fictional scenarios, and history, to learn about the inner workings of computer hardware and software.
 It provides an unparalleled depth of understanding for how little it requires from readers in the way of prior knowledge.

 If you’re – like me – a software developer that has really had any formal training in computer science and for the most part have been entirely self taught since firing up your Commodore 64 and seeing nothing more than a Blinking cursor and you were compelled and determined to figure it out because you were going to play Time Pilot on Christmas day no matter what!
 Then this book is for you!